umerhasan17/mlds/nlp/sequence-models-coursera.md

 > What's a good size for our sliding window?

 Autocorrelation graphs can reveal dependencies (how much lag is there in the domain?).
 Sometimes dependencies are known.

+### Model.py walkthrough

+* The TIMESERIES_COL variable is the key to retrieve from features dictionary.
+* Create_time_series generates some random frequencies, amplitudes and noise to return 50 observations for random sine function.
+* The train_and_evaluate function defines a custom estimator using the sequence regressor function.
+* Sequence regressor specifies which model function to retrieve and also compares against a benchmark.
+* All model functions accept features, mode and params.

+### Different types of models

+The linear model uses tf.layers.dense without an activation function (no neural network) since the model is a linear combination of inputs.

+> Think about the relationship between what models try to capture and the aspects of the real world.
+Don't fit an irrelevant model.
+Think about underlying relationship.
+For example regularisation used to penalise model weights.

+> What if recency is important?
+Constrain the weights for better performance using exponential smoothing.
+Autoregressive ARMA models can be used to find relationships in moving averages.
+ARMA is a special case of linear models.

+Using the sliding window, it is possible to model non-linear relationships by passing data into a DNN.